GPS/GNSS for Robotic and Autonomous Devices

 Other tools to speed up robotic development

 UAV s and drones are also robots and are in some cases based on ROS.
-However, many other aerial systems use ArduPilot or PX4 for autonomous piloting functionality.
+However, many other aerial systems use ArduPilot or PX4 Autopilot for flight control.
 Septentrio receivers also integrate easily with these SW packages, providing reliable positioning for safe drone navigation or mapping.
 For PX4 Autopilot there is a dedicated driver for Septentrio mosaic GNSS module and AsteRx-m3 board, for both single or dual antenna heading configuration.

 Robots with GNSS across many domains